Tucnak28/TwitchUp/README.md

 # TwitchUp
-Twitch client for professional bettors
+Twitch automatization and bot client supporting multiple users at once.

+To do:
+Connect GPT API for automatic messages